-Under A 21, the CRC will oversee regulations to govern the medical and adult-use industries and oversee the applications for licensing of cannabis businesses.
-The legislation further provides for the Legislature to reinvest cannabis revenues in designated impact zones, directs the CRC to promote diversity and inclusion in business ownership, and contains critical employment protections for people.
+Under A 21, the CRC will oversee regulations to govern the medical and New Jersey adult-use cannabis industries.
+It will review applications for licensing of cannabis businesses.
+The legislation allows the Legislature to reinvest cannabis revenue in designated impact zones.
+It also directs the CRC to promote diversity and inclusion in business ownership and contains critical employment protections for people.

 A 1897 will reform criminal and civil penalties for cannabis/marijuana and provide remedies for people currently facing certain marijuana charges.
 The bill prevents unlawful low-level distribution and possession offenses from being used in pretrial release, probation, and parole decisions.
 It provides certain protections against discrimination in employment, housing, and places of public accommodation.
 The bill also creates a pathway to cancel active sentences for certain offenses committed before enacting the enabling legislation.

-The Governor also signed S3454 into law, clarifying penalties for marijuana and cannabis possession and consumption for individuals younger than 21 years old.
+The Governor also signed S3454 into law.
+That bill clarifies penalties for marijuana and cannabis possession and consumption for individuals younger than 21 years old.
 The legislation corrects inconsistencies in A21 and A1897 concerning marijuana and cannabis penalties for those underage.